theofil/HerwigCMSDev/README.md

 [https://raw.githubusercontent.com/theofil/h7friends/main/makefriends.py](https://raw.githubusercontent.com/theofil/h7friends/main/makefriends.py)

 and use it to create end flat ROOT trees that could be used for quick physics analysis.
-Try to read and understand what the script is doing, it applies a light-weight cross-object cleaning and dilepton event interpretaion.
+Try to read and understand what the script is doing, it applies a light-weight cross-object cleaning and dilepton event interpretation.
 It also creates a weight ```kweight``` that could be used to normalize by their absolute cross sections ```(xs)``` different physics simulations.

 ```
 wget https://raw.githubusercontent.com/theofil/h7friends/main/makefriends.py